Just So (musical): Synopsis

-The Eldest Magician is interrupted by the arrival of the Elephant's Child and the Kolokolo Bird having an argument (The Argument).
-The Eldest Magician introduces The Elephant's Child to the Kangaroo, who sings about how normal his legs used to be (Aboriginally I).
-He wanted, however, to be more powerful and so the Eldest Magician recruited the Dingo Dog to chase him, building up the muscles in the Kangaroo's legs (Leaps and Bounds).
+The Eldest Magician is interrupted by the arrival of the Elephant's Child and the Kolokolo Bird having an argument ("The Argument").
+The Eldest Magician introduces The Elephant's Child to the Kangaroo, who sings about how normal his legs used to be ("Aboriginally I Came").
+He wanted, however, to be more powerful and so the Eldest Magician recruited the Dingo Dog to chase him, building up the muscles in the Kangaroo's legs ("Leaps and Bounds").
 As he ran he began to hop, and as his legs got larger he hopped so much that he could run no more.

-As Kangaroo exits he warns the Elephant's Child, “Sometimes you get what you want, sometimes you get what you deserve.”
+As Kangaroo exits he warns the Elephant's Child: "Sometimes you get what you want, sometimes you get what you deserve".

-Back in the jungle, the Kolokolo Bird sits wondering why she always makes herself wait (Wait A Bit).
+Back in the jungle, the Kolokolo Bird sits wondering why she always makes herself wait ("Wait a Bit").
 The two cats appear and tie her up, just as the Elephant's Child bursts through to rescue her.
 The Jaguar offers to let the bird go in exchange for the whereabouts of the Zebra and the Giraffe.
 Now perfectly camouflaged by their new skins, Giraffe and Zebra taunt and tease them.
 The Elephant's Child offers to show the Leopard and the Jaguar how they can change their skins too in exchange for his and the Kolokolo Bird's freedom.
-The cats agree and use smoke (Just So (Reprise)) to acquire new hides of their own.
+The cats agree and use smoke ("Just So (Reprise)") to acquire new hides of their own.